spidernet-io/spiderpool/docs/usage/basic.md

   - 172.18.41.40-172.18.41.50
 ```

-We can replace `spec.subnet` and `spec.ips` as needed, more details of [SpiderIPPool CRD](https://github.com/spidernet-io/spiderpool/blob/main/docs/concepts/spiderippool.md).
+We can replace `spec.subnet` and `spec.ips` as needed, more details about [SpiderIPPool CRD](https://github.com/spidernet-io/spiderpool/blob/main/docs/concepts/spiderippool.md).

 ## Run